CaptainCoding7/TradEval/TradEval_installation_guide.md

 - Accept the licence agreement, click on Install
 - Once the installation is done, log out from your session and log back in

+## 3. Running TradEval with Docker

+Once the X Server is installed and configured, all you need to do is entering the following command in a terminal:<br>

+`docker run -ti --rm -e DISPLAY=YOUR_IP_ADRESS tradEval`

+with YOUR_IP_ADRESS corresponding to your IP adress.
+You can find it by typing the command `ipconfig` (windows/mac os) or `ifconfig` (ubuntu) on a terminal.